bletow/Laborem-hardware/README.md

 # Laborem-hardware
 Hardware design of the Laborem project : remote laboratory for engineering education

-The project files of the motherboard (version n°1) are available here.
+The project files of the motherboard (version n°2) and the supply card (version n°1) are available here.
 There are Multisim/Ultiboard and Gerber files.